 This is a graduate level Quantitative Methods course, thus there is one final requirement that involves students' focusing on meta-analytic methodology.
-Each student must choose a methodological dilemma in meta-analysis [e.g., how to synthesize correlations (using Fisher's $Z_r$ or not?), or how to synthesize multivariate effects (done correctly, or is univariate synthesis conducted, etc.?), or how researchers handle results from the test of homogeneity, how researchers handle missingness, how publication bias is addressed, etc].
+Each student must choose a methodological dilemma in meta-analysis [e.g., how to synthesize correlations (using Fisher's Z_r or not?), or how to synthesize multivariate effects (done correctly, or is univariate synthesis conducted, etc.?), or how researchers handle results from the test of homogeneity, how researchers handle missingness, how publication bias is addressed, etc].
 There will then be two options.

 For both options, each student will have to select a meta-analytic methodological dilemma.
-The student will then find a minimum\ number of recent methodological (simulation or derivation) articles (up to one of which may be a textbook chapter) that discuss or investigate this or a facet of the selected meta-analytic dilemma.
-The student will compose a summary\ of the dilemma - what is the dilemma?, what are the possible approaches to address the dilemma?, what is the impact of using one approach over another?, what has been found in previous methodological research?.
-For the more applied project option, students will need to find a minimum\ number of applied meta-analyses in a field of substantive interest that have had to confront this dilemma.
+The student will then find a minimum number of recent methodological (simulation or derivation) articles (one of which may be a textbook chapter) that discuss or investigate this or a facet of the selected meta-analytic dilemma.
+The student will compose a summary of the dilemma - what is the dilemma?, what are the possible approaches to address the dilemma?, what is the impact of using one approach over another?, what has been found in previous methodological research?
+For the more applied project option, students will need to find a minimum number of applied meta-analyses in a field of substantive interest that have had to confront this dilemma.
 The student will then summarize how the methodological dilemma was addressed in each of the applied meta-analyses that are being summarized.
-The student will then use data from one of the applied studies - or from having gathered a new set of effect sizes - to demonstrate the different results that can occur based on the approach chosen.
+The student will then use data from an applied meta-analysis - or from data they had already gathered - to demonstrate the different results that can occur based on the approaches chosen.
 The project should include a discussion about the results that were found (maybe expected differences were not found, or they were - why?).
-Last, the student will describe\ what has not yet been investigated (methodologically) with regard to the dilemma, the student will offer guidelines for applied meta-analytic researchers who might encounter this dilemma and mention ideas for future methodological research about this dilemma
+Last, the student will offer guidelines for applied meta-analytic researchers who might encounter this dilemma.

-For the more methodological option, in addition to describing the dilemma and what previous research has found, the student will have to emphasize what has not been resolved about the methodological dilemma (i.e., make the case for their proposed methodological study).
+For the more methodological option, in addition to describing the dilemma, summarizing how the dilemma is handled in a number of applied meta-analyses and what previous research has found, the student will have to emphasize what has not been resolved about the methodological dilemma (i.e., make the case for their proposed methodological study).
 The student will then have to propose a methodological study including a real (meta-analytic) data study and a small-scale simulation study intended to address the methodological issue that is as yet unresolved, and note expected findings with associated guidelines for applied researchers.

-As with the mini-meta-analysis projects, a proposal\ will be due (on April 21st) to the instructor several weeks before this final project is due.
-(The final project will be due at the end of semester on the last class day, May 5th).
+As with the mini-meta-analysis projects, a proposal will be due (on $April\ 20^{th}$) to the instructor several weeks before this final project is due.
+(The final project will be due at the end of semester on the last class day, $May\ 4^{th}$).